kim97minsu/git-lesson/README.md

 ## Part 4 - Loops
 #### Stay Fresh!
 Looping with Javascript

-1. In this folder, create a `loops.js` file which you will run execute with node.
+* In the `github-lab` folder, create a directory called `loop-questions`.
+In `loop-questions` directory, create our usual folder structure with the `index.html` that has the `app.js` linked up in a `<script>` tag.
+After each question, test your code by reloading the browser and checking the console.
-1. Inside the loops.js file, create a loop that logs the numbers from 0-99 (ascending)
+1. Create a loop that logs the numbers from 0-99, (ascending)
-1. Inside the loops.js file, create a loop that logs the numbers from 99-0 (descending)
+2. Create a loop that logs the numbers from 99-0 (descending)
+3. Create a loop that logs the numbers from 298-1, **counting** down by 3 (the code in the loop should run 99 times)
-1. Inside the loops.js file, create a loop that logs the **EVEN** numbers from 0-98 (ascending)
+4. Create a loop that logs the **EVEN** numbers from 0-98 (ascending)
-1. Inside the loops.js file, create a loop that logs the **EVEN** numbers from 98-0 (descending)
+5. Create a loop that logs the **ODD** numbers from 98-0 (descending)
-1. Inside the loops.js file, create a loop that logs the numbers from 49-72 (ascending)
+6. Create a loop that logs the numbers from 49-72 (ascending)
-1. Inside the loops.js file, create a loop that logs the numbers from 81-26 (descending)
+7. Create a loop that logs the numbers from 81-26 (descending)
-1. Inside the loops.js file, create a loop that logs the numbers from 3-90 **that are multiples of 3** (ascending)
+8. Create a loop that logs the numbers from 1-91 **that are multiples of 3** (ascending)

 <hr>
 &#x1F534; **Commit your work.** <br>